2018 New Zealand Bird Conference and 79th Birds New Zealand AGM

 Some birds are very distinctive and stand out from ‘the crowd’.
 Others, however are very similar in size, colour and body shape – they blend into the mass.
 An expert will assist with the tell-tale recognition of similar looking species.

-- eBird Workshop (Nikki McArthur)
+- eBird and the National Bird Monitoring Scheme (Nikki McArthur)

 - Birding Smarter Workshop (Russell Cannings)